 A simple review schedule

 Review new cards daily for the first week, then every 2-3 days.
 Keep sessions under 20 minutes and prioritize cards you miss.
+A good rhythm is 10 minutes in the morning with new and difficult cards, then a quick 5-minute review in the evening to reinforce what you learned that day.

 Common mistakes

 - Too much on one card: Split double prompts into two cards.
+"How do you say hello and goodbye?" should be two separate cards.

 - Skipping hard cards: Those are the ones that build fluency.
+The words you struggle with are exactly the words you need to practice most.

 - Reviewing without speaking: Say the answer out loud for stronger recall.
+Silent study trains recognition.
+Spoken study trains production.

 Wrap up